Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Additional Experimental Details

 \subsection{Common Experimental Settings}

-All experiments use the MNIST dataset with a convolutional neural network architecture (CONV-CONV-DROPOUT-FC-DROPOUT-FC).
-Training employs negative log-likelihood loss with batch size 32 per client and client participation probability $p=0.5$.
-We evaluate both IID and non-IID data partitions, with the latter following the class-based approach of \citet{karimireddy2022iclr}.
-Four optimizers are compared: \algname{FedAvg}, \algname{FedAvg-M}, \algname{D-Byz-SGDM}, and the heuristic momentum extension of \algname{Byz-VR-MARINA-PP} (with $\lambda \in \{100, 10, 1\}$) introduced in \citep{malinovsky_byzantine_2024}, all using momentum parameter $\alpha=0.9$ where applicable.
-Training runs for 10 epochs (300 iterations total), with results averaged over multiple random seeds.
-Table~\ref{tab:pp-settings} provides complete configuration details.
+All experiments covered two standard computer vision tasks: MNIST with a convolutional neural network architecture (CONV-CONV-DROPOUT-FC-DROPOUT-FC) and CIFAR-10 with a standard ResNet-18.
+Training employed cross-entropy (negative log-likelihood) loss with batch size 32 per client and partial participation rate $p \in \{0.1, 0.5\}$.
+We evaluated both IID and non-IID data partitions, with the latter following the class-based approach of \citet{karimireddy2022iclr}.
+Four optimizers were compared: \algname{FedAvg}, \algname{FedCM}, \algname{DeMoA}, and the heuristic momentum extension of \algname{Byz-VR-MARINA-PP} introduced in \citep{malinovsky_byzantine_2024}, all using momentum parameter $\alpha = 0.9$ where applicable.
+Training ran for 10 epochs (300 iterations total) for MNIST and 1000 epochs for CIFAR-10, with results averaged over seeds $\{0,1,2\}$.
+For each optimizer we tuned the learning rate $\eta \in \{0.1, 0.01, 0.001\}$; additionally \algname{Byz-VR-MARINA-PP} jointly tuned the clipping radius $\lambda \in \{100.0, 10.0, 1.0\}$.
+We selected the configuration with the highest mean validation accuracy across the three seeds for both the non-Byzantine and Byzantine experiments.
+Tables~\ref{tab:mnist-byz},~\ref{tab:cifar-baseline} and~\ref{tab:cifar-byz} provided complete configuration details.
+We also conducted experiments under additional settings of participation rate $p \in \{0.1, 0.5\}$ and momentum parameter $\alpha = 0.9$; these extended results are presented in Appendix~\ref{app:extended-results}.